magao-x/handbook/_sources/observers/planning.rst.txt

 None of these values have been validated.
 They should be used for planning purposes only.

-Science
+Visible Science Cameras
 =============================
-Filters in the science cameras.
+Filters in the visible science cameras.

 camsci1
 --------------------